-For many people, Nokia was a loved but ailing mobile phone brand.
-However, since selling its devices business to Microsoft in 2014, the business has transformed beyond recognition.
+Nokia’s brand is a powerful asset.
+It has high awareness all over the world and enviable associations with quality and integrity.
+But it is also a brand tied to mobile phones from a previous era.
+Since selling its devices business to Microsoft in 2014, the business has transformed beyond recognition.
 In fact, less than 1 percent of 100,000 employees in 2016 were “Nokians” two years previously.

-Nokia’s new visual expression maintains the familiar logo that a billion people until recently carried in their pockets.
+Nokia’s new visual expression maintains the familiar logo that a billion people, until recently, carried in their pockets.
 Its B2B reinterpretation is effortless and intuitive, capturing the brand’s pervasive human focus while signaling its leadership and authority in networks and technology.

 Together, our partnership has helped reestablish Nokia as a future-facing brand, ready to support a continuously evolving business.